Category Archives: France

 tarn16map

-On the way back from some riding in the Pyrenees I persuaded my lift that a day’s paddling in southern France’s famous Tarn Gorge would be a good use of our time.
-The 20-odd kms between La Malene and Le Rozier via Les Vignes (see map) is about as good a day in the gorge as you’ll get.
-We last did the full 75km from Florac to Le Cresse in 2007 with a Solar and the Sunny and had a great time.
-Since then i did it in my Alpacka again.
+On the way back from some riding in the Pyrenees I persuaded my lift that a day’s paddling along southern France’s famous Tarn Gorge would be a good use of our time.
+The 22 kms between La Malene and Le Rozier via Les Vignes (see map, left) is about as good a day in the gorge as you’ll get.
+We last did the full 75km from Florac to Le Cresse in 2007 with a Solar and the Sunny and had a great time as near total newbs.
+Since this trip I re-did it the full 86km from Florac to Millau in my Alpacka.

 gumotexfabrics18